 This combination reduces the disc’s ability to serve as a shock absorber between the vertebrae.
 This can make the disc more susceptible to injury, leading to bulges and herniations.

-What You May Be Feeling Having a Thinning Disc?
+What You May Be Feeling Having a Bulging Disc?

 Pain In Extremities